nigelhorne/Devel-FIXME/README.md

     first in the @INC array.
 If it isn't, some files might be required without being filtered.
-If the global variable `$Devel::FIXME::REPAIR_INC` is set to a true value (it's undef by default), then the magic sub will put itself back in the begining of @INC as required.
+If the global variable `$Devel::FIXME::REPAIR_INC` is set to a true value (it's undef by default), then the magic sub will put itself back in the beginning of @INC as required.

 # BUGS